Hashir789/db/README.md

 3. **Onboarding - Default Deed Selection**:
    - System presents option to accept default deeds (Namaz, Lie)
    - If user accepts:
-     * Query default deeds (WHERE is_default = true AND name IN ('Namaz', 'Lie'))
+     * Query default deeds (WHERE user_id = SYSTEM_USER_ID AND is_default = true AND name IN ('Namaz', 'Lie'))
      * For each selected default deed:
        - Create user_default_deeds record with is_active = true
-       - If deed has sub-deeds, sub-deeds automatically available
+       - If deed has child deeds (parent_deed_id set), child deeds automatically available
    - If user skips:
      * No default deeds added (user can add them later)
 4. User can customize default deeds at any time (add/remove via user_default_deeds)
+5. User can create their own copy of default deeds (new deed row with their user_id)
 ```

 ### 2. Daily Entry Creation Flow
 ```
-1. User selects date and deed
+1. User selects date and deed (can be parent or child deed)
 2. System validates:
    - Deed exists and is accessible to user (default via user_default_deeds or owned)
    - Deed is not hidden from input (hide_type != 'hide_from_all')
-   - Entry doesn't already exist for date+deed (unless updating)
-3. **Entry Constraint Validation**:
-   - Check if deed has sub-deeds:
-     * If YES: Only allow entry creation for sub-deeds (via sub_entry_values)
-     * If NO: Allow entry creation directly for the deed
+   - User has permission (owner or friend/follower with write permission)
-4. If scale-based:
+3. If scale-based:
-   - User selects from scale_definitions for that deed/sub-deed
+   - User selects from scale_definitions for that deed
-   - Store value in entries.measure_value or sub_entry_values.measure_value
+   - Store value in entries.measure_value
-5. If count-based:
+4. If count-based:
    - User enters numeric value
-   - Store value in entries.count_value or sub_entry_values.count_value
+   - Store value in entries.count_value
-6. If deed has sub-deeds:
-   - User provides values for each sub-deed (not for parent deed)
-   - Create sub_entry_values records linked to entry
-   - Validate measure_type consistency
+5. **Friend/Follower Edit Handling**:
+   - If edited by friend/follower: Set edited_by_user_id, create new entry row
+   - Old entry remains intact (full history maintained)
+   - Owner can revert within 30 days
-7. Create entry record (or update existing)
+6. Create entry record
-8. **Daily Reflection Messages** (optional):
+7. **Daily Reflection Messages** (optional):
    - User can add/update daily_reflection_messages for the date
    - One hasanaat_message and/or one saiyyiaat_message per day
-9. Create activity_log record (action: 'created' or 'updated')
-10. **Achievement/Demerit Check** (background process):
+8. **Achievement/Demerit Check** (background process):
    - Evaluate achievement conditions based on entries of the day
    - Evaluate demerit conditions based on entries of the day
    - Create user_achievements or user_demerits records if conditions met
 ```

 ### 3. Custom Deed Creation Flow